Welcome to Lehigh!

 - Maximize your time - There are many ways in which you can get the most out of your time while you are commuting such as downloading your class reading as an audiobook that you can listen to on your way to class.
 If you have gaps of time between classes, use that to head to the library (or your favorite study space!) to work on your homework or group projects.

 - Get involved - A great way to be connected to campus is to get involved!
-Check out the Community and Club Expo held on Monday, August 26 from 4pm-6pm on the Front Lawn and sign up for the clubs that interest you!
+Check out the Community and Club Expo (Date TBD) and sign up for the clubs that interest you!
 You can also explore some of the club options here.

 - Get to know the campus - Whether you’re looking for a quiet place to study, somewhere to get coffee, or a trail to go for a run, it is important that you take the time to get to know the campus so it can begin to feel more like home.
 Here are some of our favorites – what are yours?
 Let us know at firstname.lastname@example.org and we will add it to our list!